kyma-project/kyma/docs/kyma/13-03-network-error.md

       && sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain $tmpfile \
       && rm $tmpfile
       ```

       </details>
     </div>

 - Trust the certificate in your browser.
 Follow [this guide](https://stackoverflow.com/questions/7580508/getting-chrome-to-accept-self-signed-localhost-certificate) for Chrome or [this guide](https://origin-symwisedownload.symantec.com/resources/webguides/sslv/sslva_first_steps/Content/Topics/Configure/ssl_firefox_cert.htm) for Firefox.
-You must trust the certificate for the following addresses: `apiserver.foo.bar`, `console.foo.bar`, `dex.foo.bar`, `console-backend.foo.bar`.
+You must trust the certificate for these addresses: `apiserver.foo.bar`, `console.foo.bar`, `dex.foo.bar`, `console-backend.foo.bar`.
   >**TIP:** This solution is suitable for users who don't have administrative access to the OS.